exuehn/Final.Project/README.md

 sometimes it would block the screen its because its the easiest way i found to code it, it doesnt align with the canvas but the html page shows how we are suppose to code in a way that the computer understands, comprimising ourselves for the computer

+originally didnt thought about doing random levels but then questioning the theme of control, i want it more of between the computer and the user whatever i can make it random where the computer decide, i will let that happen